kgrid/kgrid-release-cli/readme.md

 1. Choose the component
 1. Adapter is sub module so if Adapter you have to say api or javascript otherwise just press enter
 1. The release version #.#.# for releases #.#.#-rc# for release candidates.
-For maven projects this sets the version and will used to tag the GitHub repository
+This will used to tag the GitHub repository.
+For maven projects this sets the version
-1. The development version will be #.#.#-SNAPSHOT
+1. The development version will be #.#.#-SNAPSHOT, used for maven projects can be innored for KO releases.
 1. If it is Pre Release type _Y_ defaults to _N_

 Review the additional [#note]